Pink Elephant (Arcade Fire album)

-Pink Elephant is the seventh studio album by Canadian indie rock band Arcade Fire, released on May 9, 2025 on Columbia Records.
+Pink Elephant is the seventh studio album by Canadian indie rock band Arcade Fire, released on May 9, 2025, on Columbia Records.
 Produced by band members Win Butler and Régine Chassagne and producer Daniel Lanois, the album was preceded by the singles "Year of the Snake" and "Pink Elephant".

 The album received mixed reviews from critics.
 It also commercially underperformed, failing to chart on the Billboard 200 entirely in the United States.
+On 18 April 2026, Arcade Fire released Open Your Heart or Die Trying, an ambient companion album based on Pink Elephant.

 Background

 On March 13, 2025, Arcade Fire debuted several new songs at Willie Nelson's Luck Reunion in Texas as a surprise guest.
 In April, the band began to preview snippets of new material on a new fan club mobile app named Circle of Trust.
 On April 5, Arcade Fire released a music video for the song "Cars and Telephones", which was reworked from a 2001 demo that preceded the formation of the band.
 The song did not make the final tracklist for Pink Elephant.

 The album's lead single "Year of the Snake", named after the year on the Chinese zodiac that 2025 falls under, was released on April 8.
 A second single, "Pink Elephant", was released on April 25.

 On April 14, the band announced a short North American tour, beginning on April 22 in Mexico City and ending on May 5 in Philadelphia.

 On May 10, the band was the musical guest on Saturday Night Live, performing "Year of the Snake" and "Pink Elephant".

 On June 9, the band was the musical guest on The Tonight Show Starring Jimmy Fallon, performing "Circle of Trust".